Skip to content

 1. Navigate to Daytona Sandboxes ↗

-2. Click on a sandbox to open its details page
+2. Click on a sandbox you want to view the details of

 The sandbox details page provides a summary of the sandbox information and actions to perform on the sandbox: